rschramm9/MOTUS_KIOSK/README.md

 - NUC6CAY Celeron J3455 Processor 1.5Ghz 8GB Ram 120GB SSD w/wifi and Windows10 Pro (eBay $100)
 - NUC7i5BNH MiniPC QUadCore i5-78260U 8Gb w/128Gb SSD w/wifi and  Windows 11 Pro. (eBay $185)
 - Apple Macbook Pro (circa 2018) 2.9 Ghz Intel core i9  32Gb w/macOS  12.6  (my development system)
+- As of Fall 2025 it looks several PC options are available new online in the $400-$500 dollar range however prices appear fluctuate wildly due to tarifs.

-The touchscreen I use is : Dell 24 Touchscreen Model P2424HT (Dell.com ~$300).
+The touchscreen I use is : Dell 24 Touchscreen Model P2424HT (Dell.com ~$450).
-Also tested on a Viewsonic TD2760 which is a somewhat larger screen (27") at $480 new (found for much less on the used/ebay market)
+Also the Viewsonic TD2760 which is a somewhat larger screen (27") at $530 new (found for much less on the used/ebay market)

 USB Keyboard and Mouse